What is Graphic Design?

-Depending on what area of graphic design you wish to pursue, your curriculum may include website design, studio art, computerized design, printing techniques, commercial graphics production, typography, and other similar coursework that falls under a fine art or graphic design program.
+Depending on what area of graphic design you wish to pursue, your curriculum may include website design, studio art, computerized design, motion graphics, printing techniques, commercial graphics production, typography, and other similar coursework that falls under a fine art or graphic design program.
 Other courses may revolve around design principles, including design theory and learning the design process.
 Additionally, a liberal arts education will also include courses such as art history, sociology, psychology, writing, foreign languages/cultural studies, marketing, and business, among others.
 Such coursework enables aspiring graphic designers to become more well-rounded and better prepared for their industry, which typically requires a great deal of communication and collaborative efforts.

 Keeping Up with Industry Trends & Advancements

 It is also essential that graphic designers keep up with industry trends and technological advancements (including updated computer graphics & design software), either independently or through professional hands-on training programs.
 It’s a known fact that consumer tastes and preferences change rapidly, and to keep up with the ever-fluctuating trends, graphic designers must be on their A-game at all times.
-Having the ability to adapt to new ideas, work under pressure, remain well-read and even follow fashion, music, and other cultural cues are integral to a designer’s success.
+Having the ability to adapt to new ideas, work under pressure, remain well-read and even follow fashion, music, and other cultural cues are integral to becoming a successful graphic designer.

 It’s also beneficial to work independently as well as collaboratively, have excellent time management skills, possess self-discipline, take initiative and adhere to company deadlines and production schedules.
-Maintaining good business sense and having a penchant for sales and marketing are also notable attributes, particularly for those who work on a freelance basis or run their own businesses.
+Maintaining good business sense and having a penchant for sales and marketing are also notable attributes, particularly for those who work as a freelance designer or run their own businesses.
 It is also advantageous for graphic designers to maintain excellent communication skills – since you’ll be collaborating with so many different individuals, you’ll be expected to communicate your ideas succinctly through visual, verbal, and writing cues.